We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 Grooming and shedding

-Bear in mind that your Border Weenie mix has Collie blood, meaning it will shed a lot.
+Remember that your Border Weenie mix has Collie blood, meaning it will shed a lot.
 Thus, this mixed breed tends to be high maintenance.
 These dogs require regular, weekly brushing.

-Don’t forget to give your dog a mani-pedi, too!
+Don’t forget to give your dog a mani-pedi, too.
 Nails should be trimmed once a month.

-On top of all of this, you need to invest in a good vacuum cleaner, maybe even a robot one, to help you keep up with the dead hair.
+In addition, you need to invest in a good vacuum cleaner, maybe even a robot one, to help you keep up with the dead hair.

 What should your crossbreed eat?